Tripsy/rcms/packages/tripsy/stub-chain/README.md

 The final scope is to avoid redundant work, especially creating multiple classes for a new model (eg: controllers, requests, events, listeners, policies, etc).

 *Please be aware that the generated classes are based on templates and further customization & configuration is needed based on requirements.
-The generate files, depending on how the stub content is defined, can be a fully functional code from start, but we are templating so feel free to add notes / hints in the stub file if is suitable; code from generated file can (& should be) cleaned / revised after.*
+The generated files, depending on how the stub content is defined, can be a fully functional code from start, but we are templating so feel free to add notes / hints in the stub file if is suitable; code from generated file can (& should be) cleaned / revised after.*

 # Requirements